PSriVarshan/TSA_EXP3/README.md

 ### RESULT:

-####     Thus we have successfully implemented the auto correlation function in python.
+####     Thus auto correlation function in python is successfully implemented.